DanielleInkster/CV/README.md

 #### Univeristy of Saskatchewan, CANADA (September 2003 to December 2007)

--Bachelor of Arts in Sociology
+- Bachelor of Arts in Sociology

 ## Experience